redhat-ai-dev/ai-lab-template-experiment/skeleton/local-deploy/deployment/README.md

 A `deploy.sh` script was generated as part of the template that is designed to assist you in properly setting up your application to run through `Podman Desktop AI Lab`.
 By default this script will deploy to the standard installation location `$HOME/.local/share/containers/podman-desktop/extensions-storage/redhat.ai-lab`.
 If you would like to redirect this you must first update the `AI_LAB_HOME` environment variable.

+**Some users may discover that `$HOME/.local/share/containers/podman-desktop` exists but `extensions-storage/redhat.ai-lab` does not exist within.
+In this event you can run `mkdir -p $HOME/.local/share/containers/podman-desktop/extensions-storage/redhat.ai-lab` before moving forward.
+If you are using `AI_LAB_HOME` then run `mkdir -p $AI_LAB_HOME/extensions-storage/redhat.ai-lab`**

 Example:
 ```
 export AI_LAB_HOME=<new location>